oracle/terraform-provider-oci/docs/core/route_tables.md

 The following arguments support updates:
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `route_rules` - The collection of rules used for routing destination IPs to network devices.
+	* `cidr_block` - A destination IP address range in CIDR notation.
+Matching packets will be routed to the indicated network entity (the target).
+Example: `0.0.0.0/0`
+	* `network_entity_id` - The OCID for the route rule's target.
+For information about the type of targets you can specify, see [Route Tables](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/managingroutetables.htm).

 ** IMPORTANT **